·

 Position with one leg against the side

-of the rail and the other leg along the length of the endplate (pointing
+of the rail or ties and the other leg along the length of the endplate.
+Correcting problems in this case is more difficult.
+Either the track

-seems the track would be easier to adjust, although on a finished,
+seems as though the track would be easier to adjust.

 When constructing end plates and module